Growing with a booming population.

 • Focuses more on fast twitch muscle fibers because as we age those muscle fibers deteriorate at a much faster rate than our slow twitch fibers

-• Focuses more on activities of daily living (ADLs) to make the lives of our participants easier on a daily basis
+• Incorporates movements involved in activities of daily living (ADLs) to make the lives of our participants easier

 What you can expect in a typical class.

 This class opens with large, simple cardio moves to gradually prepare the body and mind for what’s to come.
 Creative manual dexterity moves also help to lubricate the joints in the wrists, hands, and fingers.